Betting systems – the truth about lay betting systems!

 By offering their customers the ‘lay betting system’ facility, betting exchanges allow individuals to play the role of bookmaker as part of their service.
 This offers a real alternative to the traditional bookmaker method of the ‘back betting system’ by allowing the unique advantage of using the ‘lay betting system’.
-Betfair is undoubtedly the largest betting exchange in the world.

 Playing the role of bookmaker, lay betting systems – what does all this mean?